Skip to main content

 • Use infant paracetamol and ibuprofen to help reduce nasal swelling and ease other aches and pains .

-• Encourage your child to drink more fluids as they can easily become dehydrated, especially if they have a fever .
+• Encourage your child to drink more fluids as they can easily become dehydrated, This is especially true when treating both a cough and fever in your child.

-• Raise their pillow by putting books or bricks under the legs of their bed or placing a pillow under the mattress to help drain their sinuses.
+• Raise their pillow by placing a pillow under the mattress to help drain their sinuses.

 • Create a warm, moist atmosphere to help ease your child’s breathing if they have a blocked nose.
 You could use a humidifier or take your child into the bathroom and run a hot bath or shower before bed.